 Arctis 7’s mic would have passed as an above-average mic if it wasn’t put in comparison with Arctis Pro’s stellar mic.
 Both deliver the sound to the other line clearly and with high volume.
 However, Arctis 7’s mic tends to produce some crackling noise when you flip it back or move it accidentally when speaking.

 Moreover, it’s not quite as efficient as the Pro is in eliminating ambient noises.
-So, although it doesn’t perform drastically bad, Arctis Pro would be a better choice if you’re looking for an extra touch of isolation when participating in gaming chat rooms.
+So, although it doesn’t perform drastically badly, Arctis Pro would be a better choice if you’re looking for an extra touch of isolation when participating in gaming chat rooms.

 Winner: Arctis Pro